-Equity and Bad Credit Auto Loans
+Equity and Bad Credit

 Trade equity is the difference between what a vehicle is worth and how much is owed on it.
 And when it comes to trade-ins, the dealer appraises your car and assigns a value to it.
 They will consider a number of factors, including its age, mileage, and condition, among others.

-You can get an idea for your trade-in's value on websites like Edmunds or Kelley Blue Book.
+You can get an idea of your trade-in's value on websites like Edmunds or Kelley Blue Book.
 They have trade-in appraisal tools that can give you an approximate value.
 But you should keep in mind that these are only guides.

 The next step is determining its trade equity.
 If your car is paid off, its entire trade value can be used as part (or all) of your down payment.
 But if its trade value is less than what you still owe on the car, then the difference is known as negative equity.